lasource18/options-price-calculator/README.md

 ```
 ### Next Steps (subject to change)

+* Allow the user to enter a ticker and return the desired output directly
+    * Use Yahoo Finance API to pull the data
+* Calcultate and display the implied volatility of the contract
 * Refactor the code to convert the console app to a web app using Flask
 * Add HTML to improve user experience
 * Deploy the app using Google App Engine